splunk/ctis-taxii-splunk-app/docs/ctis-taxii-splunk-app/docs/cti-mgmt/indicators.md

 ## Deleting Indicators
 To delete an existing Indicator, click on the trash can button in the Indicator's row.
+You will be prompted to confirm the deletion.
 ![Delete Indicator Button](indicators_img/delete_indicator_button.png)